Ricky2054/Auto_Evaluazer/README.md

-## Instructions for using the model:
+## Instructions for using the app:

 Step 1:
 Create virtual environment,activate it and install requirements, by executing the following commands in the terminal: